cirbinus/Desktop-Clock/README.md

 # Desktop clock

 This is a simple, beautiful desktop clock.
+You can drag and change the color and size at will.

 <img src="show01.png" width=440 height=250>